iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/05-melt-native-tokens.md

 const nativeTokenOwnerPrivateKey = "0xc4e210...";
 ```

-## Set new state of your Alias Address
+## Set the New State of Your Alias Address

-In this step you need to transition the Alias Address to a new state, as one of its bound elements, the Foundry, is changing its state.
+In this step, you need to transition the Alias Address to a new state.
+As one of its bound elements, the Foundry, is changing its state.

-### Query Alias Output
+### Query for the Alias Output

-First of all you need to find the unspent Alias Output of your Alias Address through a query to the indexing plugin by Alias ID.
-Observe that you need to obtain the full Output details as you would need to use it as Input of your transaction.
+First, you need to find the unspent Alias Output of your Alias Address through a query to the [indexing plugin](https://wiki.iota.org/shimmer/inx-indexer/welcome/) using the Alias ID.
+You need to obtain the full Output details, as you will need to use it as Input for your transaction.

 ```typescript
 const indexerPlugin = new IndexerPluginClient(client);